control-owl/eQ/README.md

 ## Features

-- currently there is no features for now
+- Generate crypto keys in a click for +250 coins
+- Extreme fast
+- Minimal look

 ## Installation